 Field Marketing v.
 Experiential Marketing

-> Another related question we are asked a lot is, “What is the difference between your big brother brand (do it outdoors media) and dio?”
+Another related question we are asked a lot is: “What’s the difference between your big sister brand (do it outdoors media) and dio?”
 Answer: dio is our experiential arm, evolving from the former’s promotional media assets and field marketing execution.
 We are a separate, fully strategic experiential marketing agency.
 Once a full-service advertising and branding agency, we have an art and creative team to support every experiential initiative.
 Experiential marketing, although perhaps born from the field marketing genre, is its own marketing discipline.
 One that demands distinction from its predecessor, as it requires skills and competencies that field marketing teams do not need to be successful.

-> What’s great about working closely with a dual-brand is the sharing of strengths, creating one powerhouse marketing team for your brand.
+What’s great about working closely with a dual-brand is the sharing of strengths, creating one powerhouse marketing team for your brand.

 Let’s tap into your audience’s consumer motivations to craft the best type of marketing campaign for your goals and challenges.
 Give us a shout.